philc/book-notes/psychology/deep work - cal newport.md

   goals: improving your ability to concentrate intensely *and* overcoming your desire for distraction."
 * "Don't take breaks from distraction; instead, take breaks from focus"
-  * This means scheduling email or internet use into blocks, and not using either distraction during blocks of deep work.
-Strengthen your "attention selecting" muscles.
-* Be invincible to the temptation to context switch
+* Be invincible to the temptation to context switch.
+You must develop the ability for distractions in the environment to hijack your attention, or remove yourself from those distractions.
-  * "To summarize, to succeed with deep work you must rewire your brain to be comfortable resisting distracting stimuli.
-This doesn't mean that you have to eliminate distracting behaviors; it's sufficient that you instead eliminate the ability of such behaviors to hijack your attention."
 * "Roosevelt dashes": interval training for your muscles of intense concentration
   * Time challenge yourself on a task, so that you must work with great intensity.
   * "Like Roosevelt at Harvard, attack the task with every free neuron until it gives way under your